adwaiths05/Chat-with-Pdf/README.md

 # 📘 Chat with PDFs

-Chat with multiple PDF documents using LLMs + Weaviate (vector DB).
-This project lets you upload PDFs, process them into embeddings, and then ask natural language questions — with citations and cross-document reasoning.

 ---

 ## 🚀 Features

-<h1>📘 Chat with PDFs</h1>

 Interact with multiple PDF documents using LLMs and Qdrant (vector database).
 Upload PDFs, process them into embeddings, and ask natural language questions — with citations and cross-document reasoning.